 Do Make Your Notification in Writing

-You need to make sure your notification to terminate the management contract is in writing.
+You need to make sure your notification to terminate the management contract is in writing (and not by email!).
 You should send the notice by certified mail, return receipt requested, so you will have a record that it was sent and that the property manager received it.
 Make sure you include the effective date of the contract termination.

 Don’t Terminate If You Do Not Have Cause and Your Contract Requires It